rngtng/mtXcontrol/README.markdown

 # mtXcontrol - a Rainbowduino Editor -

-mtXcontrol is an editor written in Processing to easily create image sequences for the [Rainbowduino controller](http://www.seeedstudio.com/depot/rainbowduino-led-driver-platform-plug-and-shine-p-371.html).
-The Rainbowduino is a 8x8 RGB LED driver  controler created by seeedstudio, based on the Arduino Project.
+*mtXcontrol* is an editor written in [Processing](http://processing.org) to easily create image sequences for the [Rainbowduino controller](http://www.seeedstudio.com/depot/rainbowduino-led-driver-platform-plug-and-shine-p-371.html).
+The Rainbowduino is a 8x8 RGB LED driver controllr created by seeedstudio, based on the Arduino Project.

 With *mtXcontrol* Editor you can draw points, lines &amp; rows in different colors, create multiple frames and manipulate them.
 Add, delete, move, fill, copy &amp; paste of frames is supported.
-Play all frames by different speed, liveupdate the controller and save your work to file or upload it to Rainbowduino to make it standalone (mind: due to 256kb memory only up to 10 frames can be stored by now).
+Play all frames by different speed, realtime update the controller and save your work to file or upload it to Rainbowduino to make it standalone (mind: due to 256kb memory only up to 10 frames can be stored by now).
 A special feature is typing letters and numbers.
 Future versions aim to support multiple controllers and

 [Check out this short demo video](http://www.vimeo.com/6924030)